jsdelivr/jsdelivr/README.md

 [www.jsdelivr.com][1]

+Similar to Google Hosted Libraries jsDelivr is an Open Source CDN that allows developers to host their own projects and anyone to link to our hosted files in their websites.

+We offer a stable CDN that can be used in production even on popular websites with huge amounts of traffic.
+There are no bandwidth limits or premium features and its completely free to use by anybody.

+All kinds of files are allowed, including javascript libraries, jQuery plugins, CSS frameworks, fonts and more.

-This repo was created to allow the community to make modifications and improve the contents of jsDelivr's CDN.
+You can use this repo to make your own modifications and improve the contents of jsDelivr's CDN.
 Feel free to open issues and pull requests if you think something should be added/removed/modified.

 All changes made to this repo are synced to the CDN.